Lasso: Before the Americas

+In the vast majority of these cases the lassos were used as weapons for war.
+When used for herding purposes it was generally done on foot, typically within the confines of an enclosure, in very rudimentary ways.
+Other such examples include the maut or arkan lasso of the Siberian natives for herding reindeer.

 Overview

 A lasso is made from stiff rope so that the noose stays open when the lasso is thrown.
 It also allows the cowboy to easily open up the noose from horseback to release the cattle because the rope is stiff enough to be pushed a little.
 A high quality lasso is weighted for better handling.
 The lariat has a small reinforced loop at one end, called a honda or hondo, through which the rope passes to form a loop.
 The honda can be formed by a honda knot (or another loop knot), an eye splice, a seizing, rawhide, or a metal ring.
 The other end is sometimes tied simply in a small, tight, overhand knot to prevent fraying.
 Most modern lariats are made of stiff nylon or polyester rope, usually about 5/16 or 3/8 in (8 or 9.5 mm) diameter and in lengths of 28, 30, or 35 ft (8.5, 9 or 11 m) for arena-style roping and anywhere from 45 to 70 ft for Californio-style roping.
 The reata is made of braided (or less commonly, twisted) rawhide and is made in lengths from 50 ft to over 100 ft.
 Mexican maguey (agave) and cotton ropes are also used in the longer lengths.

-The lasso is used today in rodeos as part of the competitive events, such as calf roping and team roping.
-It is also still used on working ranches to capture cattle or other livestock when necessary.
+The lasso is used today in rodeos as part of the competitive events such as calf roping and team roping.
+It is also used on working ranches to capture cattle or other livestock when necessary.
 After catching the cattle, the lasso can be tied or wrapped (dallied) around the horn, a typical feature on the front of a western saddle.
 With the lasso around the horn, the cowboy can use his horse analogously to a tow truck with a winch.

 Part of the historical culture of both the vaqueros of Mexico and the cowboys of the Western United States is a related skill now called "trick roping", a performance of assorted lasso spinning tricks.
 The Hollywood film star Will Rogers was a well-known practitioner of trick roping and the natural horsemanship practitioner Buck Brannaman also got his start as a trick roper when he was a child.